o19s/match-query-parser/TUTORIAL.md

 ```
 sea biscuit => seabiscuit, sea_biscuit_the_lonely_horse, sea_biscuit
+seabiscuit => seabiscuit, sea_biscuit_the_lonely_horse, sea_biscuit
+...
 ```

+Here the left hand side becomes the representation in the user's query string, and the right hand side becomes all possible expansions into phrase searches.

-and add we'd need a step to the fieldType query analyzer to turn underscores into spaces.
+We'd need a step to the fieldType query analyzer to turn underscores into spaces.
 See the PatternReplaceFilterFactory below:

 ```
        <fieldType name="synonymized" class="solr.TextField">